rvillanueva/journal-code-challenge/README.md

 * **Install C++ Compiler**.
 Browser-sync requires a C++ compiler on Windows.
 [Visual Studio Express](https://www.visualstudio.com/en-US/products/visual-studio-express-vs) comes bundled with a free C++ compiler.
 Or, if you already have Visual Studio installed: Open Visual Studio and go to File -> New -> Project -> Visual C++ -> Install Visual C++ Tools for Windows Desktop.
 The C++ compiler is used to compile browser-sync (and perhaps other Node modules).

 ## Having Issues?
 Try these things first.
-1. Make sure you ran all steps in [Get started](https://github.com/coryhouse/react-slingshot/blob/master/README.md#get-started) including the [initial machine setup](https://github.com/coryhouse/react-slingshot#initial-machine-setup).
+1. Make sure you ran all steps in get started including the initial machine startup.
-2. Run `npm install` - If you forget to do this, you'll see this: `babel-node: command not found`.
+2. Run `yarn install` - If you forget to do this, you'll see this: `babel-node: command not found`.
 3. Install the latest version of Node.
 Or install [Node 5.12.0](https://nodejs.org/download/release/v5.12.0/) if you're having issues on Windows.
 Node 6 has issues on some Windows machines.
 4. Make sure files with names that begin with a dot (.babelrc, .editorconfig, .eslintrc) are copied to the project directory root.
 This is easy to overlook if you copy this repository manually.
 5. Don't run the project from a symbolic link.
 It may cause issues with file watches.